Collector Group Configurations

 NOTE: Each syslog and trap message should be sent to only one Message Collector.

-A third-party load-balancing solution can be used to distribute syslog and trap messages evenly among the Message Collectors in a Collector Group:
+A third-party load-balancing solution can be used to distribute syslog and trap messages evenly among the Message Collectors in a collector group:

 A diagram showing a third-party load balancer between the devices and the message collectors